beyarkay/chat-with-arduino/README.md

 # Chat With Arduino

-Use Claude or other LLMs to control your Arduino/ESP32 microcontroller!
+Use Claude or other LLMs to control your Arduino microcontroller!

 ## How it works